VzBoT3D/VzBoT-Vz330/Assemblies/Gantry/Y gantry/Aluminum Y Gantry/BOM/README.md

+BOM is for one side only.
+You will need 2

 | Quantity | Part                         | Comment              | Image  | Links  |
 | ------ | ----                           | -------              | -----  | -----	|
 | 4       | M3 10mm Bolts                |                      | ![M3x10_sockethead](https://user-images.githubusercontent.com/37383368/137555951-bb03f918-6a68-4438-8133-c0722c0724b8.png)	        | |